tbastos/lift/CONTRIBUTING.md

 ## Philosophy

-Lift's _raison d'être_ is to promote the development of top-notch tools and help the Lua ecosystem to develop.
+Lift's _raison d'être_ is to promote the development of top-notch tools in Lua, and thus help the Lua ecosystem to evolve.

 Lift stands for _Lua Infrastructure For Tools_.
-And it helps your project to fly :wink:
+And it helps your project to fly!

-Design priorities are simplicity, conciseness and then efficiency.
-In line with Lua's philosophy we should maximize value, minimize code, and offer concise and precise documentation.
+Design priorities are simplicity first, then conciseness and then efficiency.
+In line with Lua's philosophy we should offer maximal value, minimal code, and concise and precise documentation.

 [busted]: http://olivinelabs.com/busted